 Museo Nazionale Romano is the world’s biggest collection of ancient Roman art.
-The museum has 4 branches across Rome and each show beautiful pieces of art dating from antiquity to imperial times.
+The museum has 4 branches across Rome and each shows beautiful pieces of art dating from antiquity to imperial times.
 The 4 branches are Palazzo Altemps, Palazzo Massimo, Baths of Diocletian and Crypta Balbi.
 The Aula Ottagona is sometimes considered as a part of the baths of Diocletian but is formally recognised as a separate branch of the national Roman museums.

-One of the most kid friendly attractions in Rome, the National Roman Museums is one of the most affordable attractions in Rome.
+One of the most kid-friendly attractions in Rome, the National Roman Museums is one of the most affordable attractions in Rome.
 Audio guides of roughly 1 hour 10 minutes are available for all branches.

-Find various options for entry and tours of National Roman Museum (including combination tours with other attractions) and book online from this Viator site.
+Find various options for entry and tours of the National Roman Museum (including combination tours with other attractions) and book online from this Viator site.

 One of the most beautiful buildings of the renaissance period the Villa Farnisina represents the immense wealth, power and refined aesthetic sense of Agostino Chigi.
-The wealth of art in its interiors have been created by all leading artists of renaissance times like Peruzzi, Raphael, Sebastiano and Sodomo.
+The wealth of art in its interiors has been created by all leading artists of renaissance times like Peruzzi, Raphael, Sebastiano and Sodomo.
 The villa passed on to Cardinal Alessandro Farnese in 1577 (hence its name) and then to the hands of Bourbons of Naples and then to the Spanish ambassador in Rome Bermudez de Castro/ Duke of Ripalta.

 Right now the Italian government owns it and it hosts the Accademia Del Lincei.
 The Villa has now gained a museum status and wandering through the famous hall of Galatea, Loggia della Psyche, Hall of Perspectives, Alexander and Roxanne hall….will give you an insight into the incredible richness of Roman Renaissance art.